 We work very hard with third party companies to ensure that your messages land in your clients’ inboxes.
 While we have a nearly 100% deliverability rate, based on your email habits or your client’s settings, some messages may end up in their spam folder.

 Here are a few things that may help correct this issue:

-- Follow best email practices.
-Try not to send emails en masse and reduce the number of emails you send from your Gmail account, which can be an indicator of a spam account.
+Follow best email practices.
+Try not to send emails en masse and reduce the number of emails you send from your business email account, which can be an indicator of a spam account.

-- Turn off your Gmail integration.
-You can leverage your sending reputation by doing this, but beware that if you unsync Gmail, your emails will come from a HoneyBook email (email@example.com) and when your client responds, their replies will only appear in HoneyBook.
+Turn off your email integration.
+You can leverage your sending reputation by doing this, but beware that if you un-sync your business email, your emails will come from a HoneyBook email (firstname.lastname@example.org) and when your client responds, their replies will only appear in HoneyBook.

 Want to learn more?

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!